webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 The README serves as the entry point for anyone accessing the repository.
 It should clearly explain the repository's purpose, provide orientation for new contributors, and link to other relevant documentation.
 A well-crafted README significantly reduces the barrier to entry for partners joining ongoing technical work.

 **LICENSE File**
 The LICENSE file specifies the legal terms under which the repository's contents can be used, modified, and distributed.
+The default license is Apache License 2.0.
 Clear licensing is essential for ensuring that consortium outputs can be properly utilized by partners and, where appropriate, by the broader community.

 **CONTRIBUTING Guide**
 The CONTRIBUTING guide explains how partners can contribute to the repository.
 It should detail the expected workflow for proposing changes, coding standards or documentation conventions to follow, and the review process that contributions will undergo.